 Bio (Melissa Rothwell)

-Originally from Quispamsis NB, I spent the majority of my twenties backpacking, working and studying in Asia and Australia.
-In 2004, I graduated from Acadia University with a BA in Sociology and in 2008 from Macquarie University with a Master's of Applied Anthropology.
+Originally from Quispamsis, New Brunswick, I spent the majority of my twenties backpacking, working and studying in Asia and Australia.
+In 2004, I graduated from Acadia University with a Bachelor of Arts in Sociology and in 2008 from Macquarie University with a Master's of Applied Anthropology.
 I also hold certificates in TEFL and TEFL Management.
 I have certification in both Child and Youth Care and Early Learning Child Care.
-In 2013, My husband and I settled outside of the small hamlet of Clandonald Alberta.
+In 2013, My husband and I settled outside of the small hamlet of Clandonald, Alberta.
 I have worked in mental health as a front line worker, advocate and wellness advisor focusing primarily on the six areas of overall wellbeing.
 I am currently the program head for both the Mental Health Practitioner and Child and Youth Care programs at Lakeland College.
-I am also a curriculum developer in ESL, and Social Sciences and teach Mental Health First Aid for Adults who Interact with Youth in my spare time.
-I have worked /volunteered for numerous local and international non-profit organizations.
+I am also a curriculum developer in ESL, and Social Sciences and teach mental health first aid for adults who interact with youth in my spare time.
+I have worked/volunteered for numerous local and international non-profit organizations.
 I am an advocate for mental health, gender equality, the LGBTQ community and animal rights.
 I have a broad range of research interest which include: homelessness, at-risk youth, alternative therapies, no fail policy in academia and the effects of workplace bullying in mental health and productivity.